Expanding actions: minimality and ergodicity: Contracting iterated function systems

-We begin by the definition of the local ergodicity we are using here.
-In what follows we will assume that we work with contacting IFS whose Hutchinson attractor $\triangle$ has positive Lebesgue measure.
-For instance, this is the case of a contracting IFS generated by blending region (see the following subsection).

-A contracting IFS is said to be \emph{ergodic in the Hutchinson attractor} if $\lambda(A)\in\{0,\lambda(\triangle)\}$, for all IFS-invariant $\mu$-measurable set $A \subset \triangle$.
-The main result of this subsection is the following. \begin{theorem} Every BDV-regular contracting IFS is ergodic in the Hutchinson attractor with respect to the Lebesgue measure. \end{theorem} We provide the proof of Theorem~\ref{pro5} through a few lemmas.
+The main result of this subsection is the following. \begin{theorem} Every BDV-regular contracting IFS on the Hutchinson attractor is ergodic with respect to the Lebesgue measure. \end{theorem} We provide the proof of Theorem~\ref{pro5} through a few lemmas.